Marcus Semien Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The right-hander's most recent appearance was on Saturday against the New York Mets, when he went five innings, surrendering one earned run while giving up two hits.
+- The righty last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing one earned run while giving up three hits.

+- In nine games this season, the 24-year-old has put up a 4.25 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.